Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

 \section{Analysis \& Results}

 Throughout our analysis we compare the percent scale, CLASP10, to the 4-point scale, CLASP4, used by the instructors of CLASP.
-In addition to course grades we will also be reporting on individual scores that instructors gave to student answers on exams.
-These scores will always be referenced by the grade range in which they are contained.
+In addition to course grades we will also be reporting on individual exam-item scores that instructors gave to student answers on exams.
+These scores will generally be referenced by the grade range in which they are contained.
 For instance, a 3.8 given to a student answer under CLASP4 grading will be considered to be in the A region just the same as a 9.3 given to a student answer under CLASP10 grading.
-We treat borderline grades (i.e. a 3.5 under CLASP4 grading or the equivalent 9.0 under CLASP10 grading) as being half in each of the bordering letter grade ranges.
+We treat a borderline grade (i.e. a 3.5 under CLASP4 grading or the equivalent 9.0 under CLASP10 grading) given to a student as being half of a grade in each of the bordering letter grade ranges because we are focused on the averages and a borderline grade contributes exactly the same to an average regardless of whether it is considered part of the upper range or part of the lower range.
+We will point out if and when varying that choice for borderline grades makes a difference in our conclusions.
 Most counts, averages, standard errors, etc. were calculated in Excel and most are double-checked with STATA software.
 We used STATA for the standard statistical tests, calculations, and regressions.
 The error estimates we give will be standard error of the mean or propagated from standard errors unless otherwise noted.